Option A ("Research"): 30 Credits Required

-- Includes planning, organizing, staffing, directing, and controlling design projects.
-Treats those topics from viewpoints of profit, cost control, client satisfaction, and project team human relations.
-Also covers delegation, motivation, team building, performance reviews, conflict resolution, and group dynamics.
-Presents the project manager's job from an augmented model of the Blake-Mouton grid.
+- Managing design projects, integrating perspectives of profitability and cost control, client satisfaction, and project team relations.
+Topics include explanation of a project manager's job via an augmented model of the Blake-Mouton grid.
 Prerequisite: Admission to graduate study in engineering or architecture.

 - EMGT 821 Strategic Analysis of Technology Projects (3 credits)